MultiverseLearningProducts/learn-you-java/src/Workshops/002-Hotels.md

 ```
 Very similar to our `Hotel` class.
 Can you also create a `Guest.java` with a `Guest` class that we can instantiate with a `String` surname.

-We have 3 objects.
-Finally in a `Main.java` class we can start to work with these objects in the OOP style!
+We can now make 3 types of object in a program.
+Finally in a `Main.java` class we can start to create these objects in the OOP style!
 ```java
 public class Main {
     public static void main(String[] flags) {